ethereum-optimism/specs/specs/experimental/admin-and-auth.md

 ## Ownership model diagram

-The following diagram outlines the control relationships between the contracts in the
+The following diagram outlines the control relationships between the contracts in the system.

 ```mermaid
 flowchart LR